 Launching from the community of Suwannee, paddlers first traverse a network of bulkheaded canals, with fresh to brackish water.
 At Waypoint CAT002 the influence of Salt Creek and Suwannee Sound begins to be felt, and plants characteristic of salt marshes begin to line the waterways.
 Crossing open waters of the Sound, the route skirts a hammock on the tip of Harris Island and skirts a beach near the southwestern end of Cat Island.
 Paddling along the beach one can see the ongoing erosion caused by waves washing away the shell-based upland.
 Crossing open waters of the Sound, the return route leads through the channel between Goodson and Odulund Islands, both of which have areas of high ground large enough for small dwellings.

 Length: 5.9 miles from Anderson Landing boat ramp, along residential canal thru culverts under streets into salt marsh to open water around Cat Island, then return via the passage thru Goodson and Odulund Islands back to Anderson Landing boat ramp.
 If winds are strong from south or west, paddle is easier when route direction is reversed.
 Time: 3 hours plus time exploring Cat Island and stop at historic Odulund Island.
 Skill Level: Safe for all levels if calm conditions exist, otherwise be accompanied by expert level paddler.
 Wind conditions between 10-15 mph will create light to heavy chop on open water not suitable for beginner paddlers.
 Basic navigational skills required to find Cat Island and return via the creek between Goodson and Odulund Islands.
 Directions to Launch Site: From US 19 in Old Town, take CR 349 south to Suwannee, approximately 23 miles.
 Look for the paved boat ramp on the left.
-CAUTIONS: Cat Island is not publicly owned and all private property rights should be respected.
+CAUTIONS: Cat Island is privately owned and all private property rights should be respected.
 Beginner paddlers should not take this paddle if winds are above 10 mph, and paddle is unsafe if wind conditions are stronger than 15 mph.
 Very low tides render certain sections of the creek impassable.
 Paddlers must also exercise caution paddling around sand and oyster bars during very low tide conditions

 BIOZONE 1.
 CAT ISLAND Like other islands in Suwannee Sound, Cat Island provides a diverse range of habitats for wildlife species in a remarkably small area.
 A sandy beach, a thin band of high ground, and a relatively large area of salt marsh support a variety of wildlife.
 Horseshoe crabs, marine turtles, and shorebirds use the beach, Hunting ospreys and other birds use the taller trees for roosting and nesting sites.
 The salt marsh provides food and shelter for many fishes and invertebrates.
 Like other sites visited by paddlers of the refuges, Cat Island has a human dimension (see Spyglass, below).